Brenda0904/Bafstu/to_test.md

 Vcf file with scores is created and can be merged with the other vcfs --> functional

+Try to find a different way to annotate the vcf with the scores.

 EVmutation --> Replaced with EVcouplings (python package)